 Paying too much for insurance?
 Go online to shop around and get a handful of comparative quotes in minutes.

-Flight home for the holidays too expensive?
+Cheapest (researched online) flight home for the holidays still too expensive?
 You can online video chat for free.

 Does your local bank or credit union have low interest rates and checking account fees?
 Hundreds have their interest rates posted online and free checking and would be happy to be your virtual bank.
 No waiting in the teller line is necessary.

 Not sure if a local retailer is offering up a fair price on that big purchase you need to make?
 Go online and comparison shop to be sure.